muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

 Albanian, or Kurd) with respect to the population...
 Nevertheless, behind closed doors, Turkish officials in the post-Ottoman era continued to view crime in part through the prism of ethnicity.

-It is abundantly clear that officials and officers in the service of the Ottoman Empire were greatly concerned with the threats posed by bandits lurking in the countryside.
-But for all of the steps taken by the imperial government to minimize the supposed root causes of brigandage, it is also clear that Muslim bandits were not viewed as the sole or perhaps most paramount threats to the absolute security and existence of the state...
-As Istanbul lurched towards the outbreak of world war in 1914, the CUP government reasoned that the prospect of future revolts among Anatolia’s Christian populations (namely Armenians, Greeks, and Assyrians) could not be countered reflexively or passively.
-Aggressive, proactive steps had to be taken in order to stave off the kind of disaster that befell Ottoman Macedonia.
-Assuring the survival of the empire, in other words, meant eradicating these potentially disloyal segments of the Ottoman population before they took up arms.
-61 In prosecuting such a bloody, and ostensibly illegal, stroke of action, elements of the CUP government recruited and utilized gangs and bandits as effective, but disposable, instruments of state violence.